How to Get Optimal Sleep While Traveling

 Earplugs are a great option for blocking out noisy chattering and crying babies.
 A great sleep mask will help block out the flickering light of multiple screens during night flight or can block out the daylight if you are trying to sleep during the day, which also helps your circadian rhythm to adjust.

 If you are trying to sleep during a time of day that you don’t normally sleep, you might want to try taking a low dose of melatonin.
 Melatonin works fast and effectively to help you fall asleep, but the effects don’t linger, so you won’t feel groggy when you wake up.
+Alternatively, if you’re on a long-haul flight and you know that you’ll still be flying for a while even after you wake up, you can try taking a black gas strain of marijuana.
+This will help to relax you to an almost sedated state, helping you to fall asleep and stay asleep.

 When to NOT Sleep on a Plane